 10"tile drain, 2' sections, non-reinforced concrete bell and spigot pipe with partially open joints.

 This segment has four 6" traversed drains feeding into it and drains to a 12” steel culvert that daylights to an open ditch at Sta:299+40

+After extensive investigation it is still unknown if this system still exists or was decommissioned.
+Extra attention should be given to monitoring this area.

+For quick reference; this tile line is located within the landward toe of levee for almost the entire length of the Olsen farm property and was to daylight in the ditch on the southern property line.

 System B